dmattox10-lambda-CS2/GameOfLife/README.md

 # GameOfLife
 Conway's Game of Life with React Hooks!

-Hosted on my private server [HERE!
+Hosted/Deployed on my private server [HERE!
 CLICK ME!](https://life.danielmattox.com)

 This is a React implementation of Conway's Game of Life [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)